The Orbit-Sum Method for Higher Order Equations: Positive-Part-Extraction

 The solution of the equation depends on the field of Laurent series over which it is solved.
-While in $\mathbb{Q}((x))$ it is $Y = \sum_{k=0}^\infty x^k$, in $\mathbb{Q}((\bar{x}))$ it is $Y = -\sum_{k=1}^\infty \bar{x}^k$, and depending on which of them we choose, we have $[x^>] Y = \sum_{k=1}^\infty x^k$ or $[x^>] Y = 0$. \end{Example}
+While in $\mathbb{C}((x))$ it is $Y = \sum_{k=0}^\infty x^k$, in $\mathbb{C}((\bar{x}))$ it is $Y = -\sum_{k=1}^\infty \bar{x}^k$, and depending on which of them we choose, we have $[x^\geq] Y = Y$ or $[x^\geq] Y = 0$. \end{Example}

-To give a meaning to expression~\eqref{eq:posPart} we embed the splitting field $\mathbb{Q}(x,y)[X]/\langle m(X) \rangle$ into a field of Puiseux series and derive information about the support of the series that correspond to $\alpha$ and $p_1(\alpha)$, $p_2(\alpha)$ and $p_3(\alpha)$.
-Our reasoning is based on~\cite{Manuel}, an exposition of a theory of Laurent series in several variables, and on~\cite{MacDonald,buchacher2022effective}, a discussion of a (generalized) Newton-Puiseux algorithm.
+To give a meaning to expression~\eqref{eq:posPart} we embed the splitting field $\mathbb{C}(x,y)[X]/\langle m(X) \rangle$ into a field of Puiseux series.
+Our reasoning is based on~\cite{Manuel}, an exposition of a theory of Laurent series in several variables, and on~\cite{MacDonald,buchacher2022newton}, a discussion of a (generalized) Newton-Puiseux algorithm.
 For details, in particular for proofs, we refer to these references.

+We recall some definitions from convex geometry before we introduce the series we will work with.

 \begin{Definition} A subset $C$ of $\mathbb{R}^n$ is called a cone if $\lambda C = C$ for every $\lambda\in\mathbb{R}_{\geq 0}$.
-It is called a polyhedral cone if there are $v_1,\dots,v_k \in \mathbb{R}^n$ such that $C = \mathbb{R}_{\geq 0} v_1 + \dots + \mathbb{R}_{\geq 0} v_k$, and rational if $v_1,\dots,v_k$ can be chosen to be elements of $\mathbb{Q}^n$.
+It is called a polyhedral cone if there are $v_1,\dots,v_k \in \mathbb{R}^n$ such that $C = \mathrm{cone}\{v_1,\dots, v_k\} := \mathbb{R}_{\geq 0} v_1 + \dots + \mathbb{R}_{\geq 0} v_k$, and rational if $v_1,\dots,v_k$ can be chosen to be elements of $\mathbb{Q}^n$.
 A cone $C$ is called convex if $\lambda v + (1-\lambda) w\in C$ for all $v,w\in C$ and all $\lambda\in[0,1]$, and strictly convex if, in addition, $C\cap (-C) = \{0\}$.
-The dual $C^*$ of $C$ is $C^*=\{ u\in\mathbb{R}^n \mid \langle u, C\rangle \leq 0 \}$. \end{Definition}
+The dual $C^*$ of $C$ is $C^*=\{ u\in\mathbb{R}^n \mid u \cdot C \leq 0 \}$. \end{Definition}